September 15, 1858

-The first LIncoln-Douglas debate in the U.S. Senate race is held in Ottawa, Illinois.
+The third Lincoln-Douglas debate in the U.S. Senate race is held in Jonesboro, Illinois.

 Today in Lincoln's Life